 Whether apprenticeship is your number one goal or you’re still exploring your options, start with the steps below to learn more and begin the application process.

 There are a number of ways to learn more about apprenticeship opportunities in Guilford County.
 Look for the following events and opportunities.

-After a review of applications, selected students will be invited to continue in the process with an orientation held in Mid February and/or March.
-The orientation is held over four evenings.
+After a review of applications, selected students will be invited to continue in the process with an invitational held in Mid February and/or March.
+The invitational is held over four evenings.

 Students that match with a company and meet all requirements will be invited to be a pre-apprentice.
 Students will be notified of this offer in mid-April.
 The six-week paid pre-apprenticeship is a combination of working at the company and taking two classes at Guilford Technical Community College.

 During the six week pre-apprenticeship, students are evaluated for:

 Individual students will meet with their company contact regarding the selection of apprentices.
 At that time, the selected students will receive information about how to adjust their schedules; the official signing ceremony, which is held in August; registration at Guilford Technical Community College; and other details.